Skip to main content

 Using Custom Actions in Routes

-Custom actions defined in auth configs must be implemented in custom routes:
+Custom actions defined in auth configs can be used in custom routes:

 // src/modules/post/post.router.ts